pagkly/Zed/Investopedia3/Qualified Personal Residence Trust (QPRT) Definition.md

 Qualified Personal Residence Trusts allow for the owner of the residence to remain living on the property for a period of time with "retained interest" in the house; once that period is over, the interest remaining is transferred to the beneficiaries as "remainder interest."

-Depending on the length of the trust, the value of the property during the retained interest period is calculated based on [Applicable Federal Rates](https://www.investopedia.com/terms/a/applicablefederalrate.asp) that the Internal Revenue Service (IRS) provides.
-Because the owner retains a fraction of the value, the gift value of the property is lower than its [fair market value](https://www.investopedia.com/terms/f/fairmarketvalue.asp), thus lowering its incurred gift tax.
+Depending on the length of the trust, the value of the property during the retained interest period is calculated based on [[Applicable Federal Rates]](https://www.investopedia.com/terms/a/applicablefederalrate.asp) that the Internal Revenue Service (IRS) provides.
+Because the owner retains a fraction of the value, the gift value of the property is lower than its [[fair market value]](https://www.investopedia.com/terms/f/fairmarketvalue.asp), thus lowering its incurred gift tax.
 This tax can also be lowered with a unified credit.

 ## How a Qualified Personal Residence Trust (QPRT) Works